NikitasPCh/pythonChess/README.md

 For the future:

 1. Change how a check is handled.
-2. Add special moves (En passant, castling and pawn promotion)
+2. Add special moves (En passant, castling and pawn promotion).
-3. Add a timer
+3. Add a timer.